-8 To examine all relevant matters within the framework of human resources management and development, including those identified in the Annex to Resolution 48 (Rev. Guadalajara, 2010) (Matters for reporting to the Council on staff issues, including staff in regional and area offices, and recruitment issues), as well as issues associated with the implementation of the HR Strategic Plan;
+15 To examine all relevant matters within the framework of human resources management and development, including those identified in Annexes to Resolution 48 (Rev. Dubai, 2018) and to conduct a review of the new comprehensive four-year HR strategic plan developed by the Secretariat to make a recommendation for its approval by the Council;

+16 To study mechanisms towards having more women in leadership and management positions, especially in relation to the electoral process;

-9 To undertake continuous review of the Ethics function in ITU;
+17 To undertake continuous review of the Ethics function in ITU;

-10 To review document access policy in ITU to determine the extent to which documentation should be made publicly accessible;
+18 Based on the comprehensive study on possible improvements of the ITU electoral process as a whole being undertaken by the Council, consider possible amendments to the ITU Staff Regulations and Rules for appointed Staff members and the Staff Rules and Regulations for Elected Officials, to consider eliminating the need for appointed ITU staff to enter into special leave without pay when standing for election to an elected official post;

-11 To consider criteria to determine the financial and strategic implications of the establishment of Memoranda of Understanding (as well as Memoranda of Cooperation and Agreement) to which the ITU is or will be a party;
+19 To implement the three principles determining the financial and strategic implications of the establishment of Memoranda of Understanding (as well as Memoranda of Cooperation and Agreement) to which the ITU is or will be a party approved by the plenary session of the 2018 Plenipotentiary Conference;

-12 To maintain close association with ITU management and the Staff Council with a view toward identifying issues of common concern, in respect of which the Council’s opinions and guidance are required and justified.
+20 To maintain close association with ITU management and the Staff Council with a view toward identifying issues of common concern, in respect of which the Council’s opinions and guidance are required and justified.